Dionisio D'Aguilar: Political career

 Prior to his political career, D'Aguilar was often in the news for challenging the government on issues such as fiscal policy and strict immigration.
 He committed to running for a Parliamentary seat in the 2017 general election under the FNM platform, submitting his name for consideration.
-He was officially ratified by the party in October 2016 to represent the Free Town constituency, then still known as Montague.
+He was officially ratified by the party in October 2016 to represent the Freetown constituency, then still known as Montague.
 The incumbent, Richard Lightbourne, had fallen out of favor with the party, which is why they looked to replace him.
 Leading up to the election, D'Aguilar said that the country was "becoming a socialist state" in response to a proposed reform of the Employment and Industrial Relations Acts which increased the maximum length of redundancy pay, calling the idea "absolutely crazy."
 He also criticized government social programs and overspending.

 D'Aguilar won the seat after defeating Progressive Liberal Party (PLP) candidate Wayne Munroe with 60 percent of the vote; the FNM also won 35 of 39 seats.
 Five days later he was sworn in as Minister of Tourism and Aviation by new Prime Minister Hubert Minnis, and in June he was elected to a one-year term as chairman of the Caribbean Tourism Organization (CTO).
 In 2018, he was named the Caribbean Tourism Minister of the Year at the Caribbean Travel Awards, receiving praise for adding new hotels and securing additional flights to the islands.
 Caribbean Journal reported that no other country in the region had a more impressive surge in their tourism sector that year.

 The COVID-19 pandemic dealt devastating blows to the tourism industry, and it was no exception in the Bahamas, where airports and seaports were closed to visitors starting on March 24, 2020.
 In June, he announced the Tourism Readiness and Recovery Plan, a four-phase strategy for re-opening the international tourist economy.
 In January 2021, in response to U.S. President Joe Biden's executive order requiring returning tourists to self-quarantine, D'Aguilar said the move was "simply devastating" because it represented a "significant deterrent to travel."
 The following month he expressed satisfaction with the rate of COVID-19 vaccination in the United States, projecting an improvement in the domestic situation by the third quarter of the year.